oslabs-beta/FilamentQL/README.md

 ### Notes

-- Currently, Filament v1.0 can only cache and parse queries without arguments, variables, or directives
+- Currently, FilamentQL v1.0 can only cache and parse queries without arguments, variables, or directives